stratum-mining/sv2-tp/doc/developer-notes.md

   process, and other implementations can forward calls to remote processes.

 - Interface method definitions should wrap existing functionality instead of implementing new functionality.
-Any substantial new node or wallet functionality should be implemented in [`src/node/`](../src/node/) and just exposed in [`src/interfaces/`](../src/interfaces/) instead of being implemented there, so it can be more modular and accessible to unit tests.
+Any substantial new functionality should be implemented in the relevant module and just exposed in [`src/interfaces/`](../src/interfaces/) instead of being implemented there, so it can be more modular and accessible to unit tests.